Höganäs Formation: Amphibia

-Dinosauria
+Amniotes

 Tracks discovered in the Höganäs Formation have been assigned to the ichnogenus Grallator (Eubrontes) cf. giganteus, which were discovered in Rhaetian strata, and Grallator (Eubrontes) soltykovensis, which were discovered in Hettangian strata.
 A few of the tracks were taken to museums, but most of them disappeared in natural floodings.

 After the end of a seven-year excavation project at Billesholm, researchers announced on 13 October 2022 the identification of seven dinosaur species based on fossil remains, out of which three species were new to science.
 The fossils are yet to be analyzed and scientifically published.
+Overall 8000 finds include footprints of both carnivorous and herbivorous dinosaurs and 4 tonnes of fossil material that went to Uppsala.